microsoft/verona/docs/sophia-opsem.md

     fields : Ident ↦ Type
     methods: Ident ↦ FunctionId
 }
-// Each function output type is given as a tuple: the type the function can return, the type the function could raise, and the type the function can throw.
+// Each function output type is given as a record: the type the function can return, the type the function could raise, and the type the function can throw.
 All are optional (if a function only returns and never raises, it should only be given a return type, and None for the others etc)
 Function :=
     {
         params : {name : Ident, type : T}* //input params x:T
-        result : (Return : Opt Type * Raise : Opt Type * Throw :Opt Type) // return, raise, and throw types for the function body : Stmt* //body of function
+        result : {return : Opt T, raise : Opt T, throw : Opt T} // return, raise, and throw types for the function (None or Some T, where None and Some are on the meta level, not on the type level) body : Stmt* //body of function
     }